 Sensei Jennifer began training in August 1998, and earned her sho-dan, first degree, black belt in 2013.
 A former French teacher and current criminal appeals attorney, she generally teaches the Thursday night class focused on beginners and basics.
 Jennifer particularly enjoys introducing new students to the benefits of martial arts training.

 Sensei Judy has been training in various martial arts since 1995, first earning her second dan in the Korean martial art Tang Soo Do, then teaching kickboxing for more than 12 years, and finally finding Shito-Ryu in 2014.
-She is currently a provisional blackbelt in empty-hand and first dan in kobudo, and pursuing her first-dan in empty hand this year.
+She is currently a second dan in empty-hand and in kobudo.
 She actively competes in tournaments, and encourages other students to join her.

 “I consider myself a life-long learner.
 And the best way to learn is to teach something to someone else.
 It’s also deeply gratifying to teach both children and adults, and watch them grow in the art.”

-A medical science liaison (MSL) with a doctorate in neurophysiology, and a certified fitness instructor, Judy brings an understanding of body movement and best practices in physical fitness.
+A neuro-physiologist and a certified fitness instructor, Judy brings an understanding of body movement and best practices in physical fitness.